Corns & Calluses

-Corn Treatment in Miami, FL
+Treatment in Miami, FL

 Foot corn is a thick, hardened area of skin that develops on the feet due to repeated friction and pressure.
 Unlike calluses, which are broader and flatter, corns are smaller spots of dead skin with a dense center that usually has a cone-like shape pointing inward.
 These painful formations commonly appear on the tops and sides of toes, between toes, or on weight-bearing areas of the foot where there is constant bone pressure.
-While corn is a common condition affecting people of all ages, it is particularly prevalent among those who wear ill-fitting shoes or have certain foot deformities that create pressure points.

 Types of Foot Corns

 Hard corns are thick areas of skin that typically develop on the tops of toes or the sides of the feet due to repeated pressure and friction.
-They have a ... dense, compacted center surrounded by inflamed skin and are often painful when pressed.
+They have a dense, compacted center surrounded by inflamed skin and are often painful when pressed.
 Hard corns are the most common among all types.

 Soft corns develop between the toes, particularly the fourth and fifth, and have a whitish, rubbery appearance due to moisture absorption.
-Unlike ... hard corns, they stay mellow because of the dampness and can be particularly painful when walking.
+Unlike hard corns, they stay soft because of the dampness and can be particularly painful when walking.
 Soft corns are often caused by bone abnormalities that make toes rub against each other.

 Surgical Procedure: